-The Government Information (Public Access) Act 2009 (GIPA Act) came into place on July 1, 2010 replacing the former Freedom of Information Act 1989 and section 12 of the Local Government Act 1993.
+The Government Information (Public Access) Act 2009 (GIPA Act) replaced the Freedom of Information Act 1989, and section 12 of the Local Government Act 1993, on 1 July 2010.

-- authorising and encouraging the proactive public release of government information
+- authorising and encouraging the proactive public release of government information by agencies

 - providing that access to government information is restricted only when there is an overriding public interest against disclosure

 The GIPA Act applies to all NSW public sector agencies including:

 - government departments